NaoMod/naomod.github.io/seminars/2223/_posts/2022-09-26-Let-us-not-put-all-our-eggs-in-one-basket.md

 location : "na-b218"
 start : "1330"
 end : "1400"
-summary : "Let us not put all our eggs in one basket" description : "_Florence Maraninchi_
+description : "_Florence Maraninchi_

 In « Communications of the ACM », September 2022